 - The RE lead co-ordinates the monitoring of prayer and liturgy. - The school's provision of worship will be evaluated to consider whether it meets the needs of all pupils and whether pupils are making progress in acquiring skills and abilities in organising and leading worship. - Monitoring and evaluation of prayer and worship takes place termly to ensure the school's provision meets the needs of all pupils.
-Monitoring takes the form of pupil voice, staff voice, members of the senior and I leadership teams participating in prayer and liturgy and the school standards committee being legally responsible for ensuring the requirements of the Trust Deed are met. - Leaders, including governors, place the highest priority on the evaluation of the quality and impact of prayer and liturgy and ensure it is embedded in the school's cycle of self-evaluation and planned improvements.
-The voice of pupils and other relevant stakeholders are an integral and valued part of the school's evaluation of prayer and liturgy. - The action plan for Prayer and Liturgy is monitored by the RE lead.
+Monitoring takes the form of pupil voice, staff voice, members of the senior and I leadership teams participating in prayer and liturgy and the school standards committee being legally responsible for ensuring the requirements of the Trust Deed are met.
+The Link School Standards Committee Representative for Catholic life and prayer and liturgy is Father Tim Menezes. - Leaders, including governors, place the highest priority on the evaluation of the quality and impact of prayer and liturgy and ensure it is embedded in the school's cycle of self-evaluation and planned improvements.
+The voice of pupils and other relevant stakeholders are an integral and valued part of the school's evaluation of prayer and liturgy. - The action plan for Prayer and Liturgy is monitored by the RE lead/Prayer and Liturgy Lead.